 How to Fix Galaxy S8 Fingerprint Scanner Problems

 The biggest Galaxy S8 problem for most is the fingerprint scanner location.
 It’s placed in a terrible spot.
 Rear-mounted scanners are everywhere on Android, but never on the side of the camera.
-Even worse, the Galaxy S8 and S8+ are longer than most, almost putting it out of reach.
+Even worse, the Galaxy S8 and S8+ are tall phones, almost putting it out of reach.

 If you’re having issues or failures to scan, delete any saved prints and redo them.
-Especially after installing a case.
+Especially after installing a case or screen protector.
 And, make sure to follow the on-screen prompts during the process.
 Changing angles, directions and the tip of your finger will give you the best results.
 We’ve seen success by saving the same fingertip twice.

 How to Fix Face and Iris Scanner Problems

 Thankfully Samsung provided a couple of different ways to secure or unlock the device to offset the poor fingerprint location.
 Those being facial recognition and an Iris eye scanner.

 The Iris Scanner works at night, through glasses, and at more angles than other scanners.
 However, comments everywhere say both of these methods don’t work very well.
 If you’re having problems we recommend deleting your Iris and saving it again, just like with fingerprints.
 Open your eyes nice and wide the first time, so it gets the best reading possible.